-F. Restricted and Committed Portion of Ending Cash and Investments
+G. Restricted and Committed Portion of Ending Cash & Investments

-Beginning and Ending Cash and Investments is reported as committed reserved when it is subject to restrictions on use imposed by external parties or due to internal commitments established by resolution No. 92-3.
-This account was created as means for cost related to district vehicle damage instead of maintaining collision insurance on its policy.
+Beginning and Ending Cash and Investments is reported as restricted or committed when it is subject to restrictions on use imposed by external parties or due to internal commitments established by specific Resolutions of the Board.
 When expenditures that meet restrictions are incurred, the district intends to use reserved resources first before using unreserved amounts.